tcdl/json-masker/README.md

 2. numbers are converted to strings where each 1-9 character is replaced with `*` (e.g. `125` becomes `"***"` or `3.95` becomes `"*.**"`)
 3. booleans: remain unchanged
 4. nulls: remain unchanged
+5. JSON_MASKER_WHITELIST env var defines the set of not masked fields listed by comma